KevinAst/eatery-nod-w/src/features/layout/README.md

-# leftNav feature ?? retrofit to be layout feature
+# leftNav feature ??
+THIS IS NOW THE layout feature

 The **leftNav** feature promotes the app-specific Drawer/SideBar on the app's left side.